pommicket/ted/README.md

 in the `[core]` section of the config file.

 Jump to definition and autocompletion both depend on [ctags](https://github.com/universal-ctags/ctags).
-You can press Ctrl+T at any time to generate tags for all files in the current directory.
+You can press Ctrl+T at any time to generate or re-generate tags.
 Once you have a tags file, you can Ctrl+Click on an identifier to go to its definition.
 You can also press Ctrl+D to get a searchable list of all functions/types where you can select one to go to its definition.
 Press Ctrl+space to autocomplete.
 If there is only one possible completion from the tags file, it will be selected automatically.
 Otherwise, you'll get a popup showing all possible completions.
 You can press tab to select a completion (or click on it), and press